 If an address is changed before you receive your Permanent Resident Card (PR Card), in most cases you may use the Change my address online service to notify Immigration, Refugees and Citizenship Canada (IRCC) of your new address.

-If you can't change your address online, you can change it using this IRCC Web form.
+If you can't change your address online, you can change it using the IRCC Web form.
 Follow the instructions and include all the details.

-When you contact the IRCC Client Support Centre at 1 888 242-2100 (Monday-Friday, 8am - 4pm your local time, except for statutory holidays), you must choose one of the first few recorded options before you can press "0" to speak with an agent.
+To contact IRCC, you may use the online IRCC Client Support Centre Services.
+Please note that when you call IRCC at 1 888 242-2100 (Monday-Friday, 8am - 4pm your local time, except for statutory holidays), you must choose one of the first few recorded options before you can press "0" to speak with an agent.